Have troubles with your battery, alternator, or charging system? Learn how to test it to check if it works properly and when to replace it.

 - Bad relay

 ACURA electrical issues can be tricky and challenging to figure out.
-The first step in troubleshooting ACURA battery problems is to check the charging system, including the operation of the battery and alternator.
+The first step in troubleshooting ACURA battery problems is to check the charging system, including the battery’s and alternator’s operation.